terrorgarten/Seminar05-BL-example/README.md

 ## TASK 6 - New Pattern - Facade

 Okay, we have successfully created services that make our controllers look clean again.
 Now, the next task will be to follow multiple users in 1 endpoint.
 However, you need to think about large requests that will be requesting thousands, or maybe ten thousands of follows per call.
-Lets see why Facade will help us out :).
+Let's see why Facade will help us out :).

 1. Create a `BusinessLayer/Facades/FollowFacade` and `IFollowFacade`
 2. Inject using a constructor `IFollowService` and `IUserService`